 No family or friends every time I moved but I had the skills to build relationships, thanks to my parents.
 For over half of my life, I was always moving that’s the life of a Military Brat.
 From Germany, Texas, Virginia, Panama to Jersey my Dad retired a Command Sergeant Major in the United States Army.
-I’m so proud of him and his accomplishment.
-I have the best Dad on earth.
+I’m so proud of him and his accomplishments.
+I have the best Dad on earth!

 My best friend ask me to go in the military with her on the buddy system and I was like sure, I get to travel and meet new people…I’m in!
 So, I joined the Air Force Reserve one weekend a month and two weeks out of the year.
-I did my two weeks in Germany and Arkansas where I met and talk to people about just taking any job and not know what they really want to do in their life.
+I did my two weeks in Germany and Arkansas where I met and talk to people about just taking any job and not knowing what they really want to do in their life.

 During one of my weekend duties, I starting talking to this Airman about what made him join the military and what did he like about his job.
 He shared his story with me and a few months later we got married.
 Ok, it didn’t quite happen that way.
 Actually, my ex-boyfriend introduced me to my husband (long story).
 I guess you can say that was an on the job relationship well…kinda of sorta.

-I have had some personal and career challenges that are why I feel like I can relate to most people.
+I have had some personal and career challenges that’s why I feel like I can relate to most people.
 But the one thing that was consistent in my life despite moving all the time was, I always got a job.
 I really like meeting new people talking about their career goals and forming long-lasting relationships.
 My network plays a major role in my career.
 Every day, I’m meeting new people hearing their stories and learning from them.

 Ask people how you can help them reach their goals.
 Be curious, ask questions and learn from others, that have been there done that.
 Most people genuinely want to help.
+I know I do 😉